Wang-BrainBody-Lab/Documentation/nextflow_pipeline_setup.md

 ## Nextflow Tower Agent
 ### [Installation](https://docs.seqera.io/platform/23.1.0/agent#installation "Direct link to Installation")

+You can find more details at https://docs.seqera.io/platform/23.1.0/agent#installation "Direct link to Installation"

 Tower Agent is distributed as a single executable file to simply download and execute.

 1. Download the latest release from [Github](https://github.com/seqeralabs/tower-agent):